Are you overdue for a data clean-up?

 2) Manage Duplicate Records

 Depending on your type of CRM, the process for managing your duplicate records differs.
-It is important for your team to determine what fields are important and what constitutes as a duplicate.
+It is important for your team to determine what fields are important and what constitutes a duplicate.
 Whatever your process is, ensure you are taking the time to review and rectify the duplicates in a timely manner.

 3) Organize Your Lists